 Whenever the forecast calls for possible heavy rainfall, Harris County residents are urged to monitor weather conditions, and to pay close attention to road conditions on their daily travel routes.

-TURN AROUND, DON’T DROWN: If heavy rainfall occurs in any area where you are travelling, or near homes and places of work, you are urged to avoid high water and flooded streets throughout the county and to proceed with caution when driving on area roadways.
+A simple safety message to keep you and your family safe and dry is Turn Around, Don't Drown.
+If heavy rainfall occurs in any area where you are traveling, or near homes and places of work, you are urged to avoid high water and flooded streets throughout the county and process with caution when driving on area roadways.

 The Harris County Flood Control District's Flood Watch team will monitor rainfall trends and check the gages that measure rainfall amounts and water levels in bayous and creeks.
 The team constantly monitors the data and works during severe weather events to advise the public and local officials of areas that are and could be affected by flooding.